mixedrgb/urlexpander/README.md

 # go-expander

-A simple URL expansion server.
+A _very_ simple URL expansion server.
+Should be run in the console and will display errors.

 [License](LICENSE.txt)